eLending and streaming

 A great resource for a high school students and students studying English, Infobase has a large selection of HSC texts and critical views on literary figures including Jane Austen, Amy Tan, Aldous Huxley, Shakespeare and more.
 Infobase provides a Video Tutorial which might assist you to easily browse their collection.

-Libby, by OverDrive (Now incudes eMagazines) Click to access
+Libby, by OverDrive (eMagazines) Click to access

 LOTE4Kids Click to access

 Storytime, in your own language.
 Help your kids learn a language and engage with reading.
 Choose from thousands of picture books in 65+ languages.
-Every book is fully animated, with English or LOTE subtitles and fully-voiced narration.
+Every book is fully animated, with English or LOTE subtitles and fully voiced narration.
 New books and languages added every week.
-Apps available for apple and android devices.
+Apps available for Apple and Android devices.

 State Library of NSW Online Resources Click to access